yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 To deposit or withdraw vault funds from a strategy simply call `vault.update_debt(strategy, desired_debt)` where desired debt is the end amount denominated in the underlying asset that the strategy should have after the full debt update.

 NOTE: If a strategy has unrealized losses you will not be able to lower its debt.

-NOTE: It is recommended to report a strategies gain before withdrawing 100% of debt from the strategy.
+NOTE: It is recommended to report a strategy's gain before withdrawing 100% of debt from the strategy.

-#### Reporting:
+#### Reporting

-In order to properly record any profits/losses from a strategy, charge fees and lock profits for distribution to depositers the REPORTING_MANAGER will need to "report" for each strategy.
+To properly record any profits/losses from a strategy, charge fees, and lock profits for distribution to depositors, the REPORTING_MANAGER will need to "report" for each strategy via `vault.process_report(strategy)`.

-`vault.proccess_report(strategy)`

-This function will trigger all necessary logic to record a strategies gain since the last report and begin distributing that profit to depositers over the vaults specific `profit_max_unlock_time`.
+This function will trigger all necessary logic to record a strategy's gain since the last report and begin distributing that profit to depositors over the vault's specific `profit_max_unlock_time`.

-NOTE: In order to charge fees you will need to first have added an ['accountant'](#Accountant) to your vault that will hold the fee logic as well as receive the fees that are charged.
+NOTE: To charge fees you will need to first have added an 'accountant' to your vault that will hold the fee logic as well as receive the fees that are charged.

-**NOTE: All profit and loss calculation are done using the strategies 'convertToAssets' function.
+**NOTE: All profit and loss calculations are done using the strategies 'convertToAssets' function.
 If this function can be manipulated it can lead to incorrect profits or losses being recorded by the vault**

 ## Customization

-#### Accountant:
+#### Accountant

-In order to charge fees you will need to add a separate contract as the vault's 'accountnat'.
+To charge fees you will need to add a separate contract as the vault's 'accountant'.

 `vault.set_accountant(accountant)`

-The accountant is [called by the vault](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultV3.vy#L1070) during every `report` with the strategy that is reporting and the gain or loss its reporting.
-The accountant will then return the total fees or refunds that should be charged by the vault during that report and payed to the accountant.
+The accountant is [called by the vault](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultV3.vy#L1070) during every `report` with the strategy that is reporting and the gain or loss it's reporting.
+The accountant will then return the total fees or refunds that should be charged by the vault during that report and paid to the accountant.

 Accountants can hold any logic that vault managers want to dictate fees or simply charge normal performance or management fees.

-A ready to use Generic Accountant that can be easily used with any vault has been developed already and can be deployed and added to any vault for those that just want to charge standard fees.
+A ready-to-use Generic Accountant can easily be used with any vault for those who wish to just charge standard fees.

 See Here: https://github.com/yearn/vault-periphery/blob/master/contracts/accountants/GenericAccountant.vy

-#### Default Queue:
+#### Default Queue

-Each vault has a `default_queue` that it keeps track of based on the strategies that are added and removed that is used to service withdraws when no custom queue is passed in.
-This queue is simply ordered by the time when strategies were added.
-Where the oldest strategy is at the beginning of the queue.
+Each vault has a `default_queue` which is based on the strategies that are added and removed from the vault.
+The `default_queue` is used to service withdraws when no custom queue is passed in.
+This queue is simply ordered by the time when strategies were added: where the oldest strategy is at the beginning of the queue.

 If a different ordering is desired or management would like to remove a certain strategy from the default queue, the QUEUE_MANAGER role can set a new queue.